Interactive Inference: A Neuromorphic Theory of Human-Computer Interaction: The Concept of “Task” as a Reduction in Relative Entropy

 \subsection{Ten Postulates on Capacity and Error in Tasks}

 This leads to the first of ten postulates of Interactive Inference:

 \begin{enumerate} [itemsep=1ex,leftmargin=*] \item \emph{Entropy Reduction}.
-The aim of any task is to minimize the relative entropy in the space of possible task outcomes.
-Conversely, any errors in the execution of the task lead to increases in relative entropy. \; The processing that is required for the user's brain to execute a task leads to a reduction in relative information entropy, i.e., Bayesian surprise.
-In our example, this reduction is the \textit{information} about the distribution of socks in the household.
+The aim of any \textit{physical} task is to minimize the relative physical entropy in the space of possible task outcomes.
+Conversely, any errors in the execution of the physical task lead to an increase in relative physical entropy.
+The processing that is required for the user's brain to execute a task leads to a reduction in relative \textit{information} entropy, i.e., Bayesian surprise.
+In our example, this reduction is the \textit{information gain} about the distribution of socks in the household.
 The aim of the task is to reduce the difference between where the user predicts the socks to be and where they actually are.
-When executing the task, the user's brain is computing the difference between the probability distribution of locations of socks outside the drawer relative to the probability distribution of the goal: the available locations inside the drawer.
+When executing the task, the user's brain is computing the difference between the probability distribution of locations of socks outside the drawer (likelihood) relative to the probability distribution of the goal (prior): the available locations inside the drawer.
 In doing so it can, e.g., estimate the time and effort required to complete the task, which leads to postulates 2 and 3: \; \item \emph{Bayesian Surprise}.
-The reduction in relative information entropy required for a user to process a task is the reduction in Bayesian surprise.
-Bayesian surprise thus equals the amount of work that needs to be performed by the brain to perform the task, in bits. \; \item \emph{Scale of Task Outcomes}.
+The relative \textit{information} entropy that needs to be processed by a user to reduce the current error in the task to a satisfactory goal outcome is the Bayesian surprise.
+Bayesian surprise thus equals the amount of work that needs to be performed by the brain to complete the task given a current error, in bits.
+Bayesian surprise builds up over the scale of task outcomes to form a surprise potential (see \autoref{Bayes}). \; \item \emph{Scale of Task Outcomes}.
 Relative entropy is measured along a scale of possible task outcomes $s$.
-This scale can be \emph{any} feature of the task space that measures success or failure using some ratio level scale.
+This scale can be \emph{any} feature of the task space that measures success or failure.
 In tasks in the physical world relative location (i.e., distance) is often used as a scale of task outcomes.
 However, an example in the world of information might be a test score.
+This scale can be used to describe the (normalized) error in the task outcome.